jazzsun000/Data-analysis-on-Last.fm-user-data/README.md

 c.
 A graph or two that illustrates something about how these users engage with Last.fm.

+### To calculate session length to understand how users engage with Last.fm

 The average time of session length is around 69 mins.

 However, there are almost 50% of users stop using the service after 32 mins.